 The EU export health certificate is required by the EU Directorate-General for Health and Consumer Protection and attests to the safety of fish and fishery -- both wild and aquaculture -- products shipped to the EU.
-U.S. exports of seafood products to the EU are subject to establishment listing requirements as a precondition for market access.
+U.S. exports of seafood products to the EU are subject to establishment listing requirements as a 11 precondition for market access.
 Establishments may apply for inclusion on these lists via the Export Listing Module (ELM).
 Please visit Online Applications for Export Lists for a link to this electronic system and step-by- step instructions.
 Please note that the EU will only accept export certificates signed after an establishment has been added to the list published on the EC website and the list has entered into force.
 Once listed, U.S. establishments may contact National Oceanic and Atmospheric Administration (NOAA) Seafood Inspection Program to request export certificates for U.S. seafood exports to the EU Prior to exporting, industry should consult the EC's EU List of Approved Establishments External Link Disclaimer to verify that the establishment from which they intend to export is listed.
 These certificates must be requested and issued prior to shipment of the product.
 Follow this link to submit a request online.
+For additional information on exporting seafood to the EU, consult the U.S. Commercial Service Guide for How to Export to the EU or contact stephane.vrignaud@trade.gov.